 It was developed by a team of CDS staff and medical advisors charged with researching the best available science and information to help protect our students, staff, and families against COVID-19 infection.
 The goal is to balance providing an enriching environment for children to learn and grow and for teachers to be empowered to succeed while upholding our commitment to Pikuach Nefesh (“safeguarding life”), a bedrock principle of Jewish law.

-The current plan prioritizes the most effective layered prevention strategies that were implemented successfully in the past two school years at CDS to maintain full in-person instruction with minimal interruption.
+The current plan prioritizes the most effective layered prevention strategies that were implemented successfully in the past three school years at CDS to maintain full in-person instruction with minimal interruption.
 However, it recognizes that, with current high levels of vaccination and population immunity from infection, the risk of medically significant disease, hospitalization, and death from COVID-19 is greatly reduced for most people.
 As such, any physical distancing and cohorting requirements have been eliminated, along with routine asymptomatic (pooled) testing and any COVID-related educational program restrictions.
 Many other COVID-19 policies and procedures have been streamlined, and the plan allows for opportunities for individual choice wherever feasible.

 Our best approach to minimizing the impact of COVID-19 is to embrace a shared sense of responsibility for one another’s well-being.
 While we cannot eliminate the risks altogether, our school community can continue to work collectively to mitigate them while sustaining educational excellence at CDS as safely as possible.

 CDS Health and Safety Plan - Updated February 2023

 - Masks Requirements

 - Visitors and Events